 open woodland.
 The eastern half is elevated limestone country

-a few townships, the western half is the flat and empty Burke
+a few townships, the western half is the flat country around Burke

 Cairns Road is a beautiful tropical drive, south of Cape York.